Skip to content Skip to footer

 Well, since you’re already here, are you subscribed to our weekly newsletter (sent out every Thursday afternoon)?
 If yes, you’re a legend.
 If not, what are you waiting for?
 Honestly, we know everyone says they don’t spam.
 But we take that very very seriously..
 Our weekly newsletter entails our featured article of the week, five cool, weird, and positive climate-related news highlights, and our latest #OnThePod episode from our founder’s podcast, Live Wide Awake or our CEO Sean Lee-Davies’, Our Future Nature Podcast.
 You’re sooooo missing out if you haven’t subscribed to us.
 It’s just the truth.

 A great friend of GITNB and trailblazing eco-warrior Helena Wasserman believes newsletters should be easy and light.
-And she’s done exactly that with her weekly newsletter called the Sustainability Shot where she features positive news and shares actionable insights and market news to keep you motivated in the transition to sustainability.
+And she’s done exactly that with her weekly newsletter called the Unstoppable where she shares insights about climate solutions, growth, entrepreneurship and more to keep you motivated in the transition to sustainability.

 All about the climate